 Reuse is a key goal that drove TestDrive’s architecture, but also the approach to responsive web testing on mobile and other devices.
 This has meant that a single script can test any mobile device that the browser can emulate such as a Samsung phone or tablet, a Nokia phone, an iPad or iPhone, HTC, etc. A single solution supporting eCommerce channels.
 Look for reuse.

 This is an extract from a whitepaper titled “The Test Automation Silver Bullet, Myth or Reality”.
-You can read the whole article here.

 George Wilson is Head of Sales and Operations at Original Software.